 Gall Bladder – Stores bile which is produced by the liver.

 Intestines – The Goldfish has no stomach in which to store food.
 Instead, they have an intestinal bulb at the beginning section of the intestine which functions as temporary food storage.
-In the second section of the intestines, called the caudal intestine, proteins are absorbed.
+In the second section of the intestines, called the caudal intestine, protein absorption takes place.

 Spleen – The spleen stores blood and recycles old red blood cells.